• Skip to content

 Labor Issues

-Organized labor in the United States has very strong feelings about outsourcing to other countries that have a less standard of living and worse working conditions.
+Organized labor in the United States has very strong feelings about outsourcing to other countries that have a lower standard of living and worse working conditions.

 This viewpoint can affect how the workforce responds to outsourcing and can affect their daily productivity.